cloudsolver/aws-saa/atoms/Data Center.md

 * Two or more data centers together are part of an AZ.
 * Each data center has protections across 4 layers:
 * Perimeter - secured perimeter for physical access.
-* Infrastrucutre - HVAC, power, fire suppression.
+* Infrastructure - HVAC, power, fire suppression.
 * Data - servers within the building, racked and stacked.
 * Environment - site location, seismic data, flooding etc.
+* AWS Edge Locations are Data Centers.